Bird Paradise

 Bird Paradise is an aviary located in Mandai, Singapore.
-Opened on 8 May 2023, it replaced the Jurong Bird Park and forms a part of the Mandai Wildlife Reserve, consisting of the Singapore Zoo, Night Safari, River Wonders and the Rainforest Wild ASIA.
+Opened on 8 May 2023, it replaced the Jurong Bird Park and forms a part of the Mandai Wildlife Reserve, which also comprises the Singapore Zoo, Night Safari, River Wonders and the Rainforest Wild ASIA.
 Bird Paradise covers approximately 17 ha, with larger and double the walk-in aviaries than the previous Jurong Bird Park.
 The aviary was designed by Singaporean architectural firm, RSP Architects Planners & Engineers.

 History

 In 2016, the Mandai Wildlife Group announced that Jurong Bird Park would be closed and the entire collection would be relocated to a different, similarly sized park at Mandai Lake Road by 2020.
 This would result in the consolidation of the three existing Singapore wildlife parks with the new Rainforest Wild, and form a fully-integrated nature and wildlife district, collectively referred to as the Mandai Wildlife Reserve.

 In 2021, the group announced that the park's successor in Mandai would be named Bird Paradise.
 It was also announced that the park's grand opening would be slightly delayed due to challenging construction site conditions, and the ongoing impact of the tapering COVID-19 pandemic.

 In 2022, it was announced that Jurong Bird Park would be closed on 3 January 2023, in an effort to accelerate the relocation to Bird Paradise, Mandai.

 Bird Paradise officially opened to the general public on 8 May 2023, with ticket pre-sales commencing on 24 April 2023.